Cunhazera/sparrow/README.md

 # sparrow

-Simple Clojure project to let the app now your current browser
+Simple Clojure project to let the app know your current browser

 Challenge by @demisrosseti